ReverendShadow/qiskit-aer/README.md

 [![](https://img.shields.io/pypi/dm/qiskit-aer.svg?style=popout-square)](https://pypi.org/project/qiskit-aer/)

 **Aer** is a high performance simulator for quantum circuits written in Qiskit, that includes realistic noise models.

+**Windows 11 + CUDA 13 Experimental Build**

+This branch (fix/win-cuda13-build) contains an experimental Qiskit-Aer build that has been successfully compiled and validated locally on Windows 11 with CUDA 13.

+* CI workflows do not support this environment.
+* GitHub runners have no CUDA toolkit, so CI will always report failures.
+* All validation for this branch is performed locally, on the CUDA-equipped development machine.
+* This branch reflects the known-good, fully working CUDA13 build.

+This branch should be used for:
+* Windows CUDA13 testing
+* GPU-accelerated local experiments
+* Development of custom CUDA kernels or GPU integration

+**CI failures on this branch are expected and can be ignored.**

 ## Installation